 - Executive Committee - The Executive Committee shall have and exercise all of the authority of the Board in managing the Center as designated by the Board.
 However, the Executive Committee shall not have the authority of the Board to amend, alter or repeal the Bylaws; elect, appoint or remove any officer of the Board; amend, alter or repeal any resolution of the Board which by its terms provides that it shall not be amended, altered or repealed by the Executive Committee.
 The Executive Committee shall act in lieu of the full Board only when circumstances prohibit convening a full Board meeting or prohibit having a quorum of the full board represented.
+The Board shall ratify any action by the Executive Committee taken in lieu of the full Board.
 The Executive Committee shall be responsible for the functions of the other standing committees in the case in which members of those committees have not been appointed, for whatever reason.

-The Executive Committee shall be comprised of the Officers of the Board, (Chairman, Vice-Chairman and Secretary), Standing Committee Chairmen and two at-large Board members.
-The Executive Committee Chairman shall be the Chairman of the Board.
+The Executive Committee shall be comprised of the Chairman and Vice-Chairman of the Board, the Standing Committee Chairmen, and two at-large Board members.
 The Executive Committee shall meet as called by the Chairman or two members of the committee and shall report its actions to the full Board at the Board’s next meeting, regular or special.

 - Planning And Development Committee - The Planning and Development Committee shall be responsible for preparing annual operating and capital budgets, reviewing the financial performance of the Center, overseeing the operation and maintenance of physical plant and equipment and furnishings owned by the Center, reviewing financial audits of the Center, overseeing personnel policies and procedures, and working jointly with other Committees in short and long range planning activities.
 All recommendations will be made to the Board for final action.
 The Planning and Development Committee is to be made up of seven members appointed by the Chairman.